cat1989/webpack-dynamic-proxy/README.md

     },
 }
 ```
-then will watch your proxy.config.js.
+Then will watch your proxy.config.js.